Diveristy in Friendship

 Celebrate the roots of California freemasonry with this stunning coffee table book

 Masonic Gold is the stunning coffee table book chronicling the history and development of 20 Masonic lodges in California’s Mother Lode, spanning more than a century and a half from the Gold Rush through the present.
-The limited-run, 8×10 inch book is 164 pages of engrossing photography, storytelling, and profound connections to a singularly proud heritage shared by all California Masons.

 Whether you’re a Masonic history lover or brand new to the craft, Masonic Gold offers unique insight into the crucial role the fraternity played in the formation of the Golden State—and continues to play today.